bilalraohamza/Plants-Vs-Zombies-Python/READNE.md

-This is the perfect time to write a description!
-Since you are pushing this to GitHub, this text is exactly what you should put in your README.md file.
-It will be the first thing people see when they visit your repository.

-Here is a professional, engaging description that highlights all the amazing features and clean architecture you just built:

 🌱🧟 Plants vs. Zombies: Python Edition
 A fully playable, modular clone of the classic game Plants vs. Zombies, built entirely in Python using the Pygame library.